 |3D Modes||YES, Full HD||YES, Full HD||No||YES, Full HD||YES, Full HD|

-Best Projector for Contrast and Brightness: Optoma CinemaX P1
+Best Projector for Contrast and Brightness: Optoma CinemaX P2

-Color Accuracy – when the colors are off, the image looks unreal.
-A great projector needs to produce accurate colors and be adjustable so that it can be calibrated to account for room color and ambient light bleed to deliver on its full potential.
+When the colors are off, the image looks unreal.
+A great projector needs to produce accurate colors and be adjustable.
+You want to be able to calibrate the colors to account for ambient light and the color of the room.
 Looking at the image on your projection screen should be like looking out of a clear glass window on a bright sunny day.

 Best Projector for Color Accuracy: VAVA 4K